Rambotzb/Rambotzb.github.io/about.md

 permalink: /about/
 ---

-[Jekyll Writer](http://www.jekyllwriter.com) is a Jekyll blog site writer.
-You may download Jekyll Writer for Windows, OS X and Linux from our [official website](http://www.jekyllwriter.com).
+[Rambo's Blog](https://rambotzb.github.io/) is a Rambo's personal notebook, which is about machine learning and deep learning.